apify/langchain-apify/README.md

 Build web scraping and automation workflows in Python by connecting Apify Actors with LangChain.
 This package gives you programmatic access to Apify's infrastructure - run scraping tasks, handle datasets, and use the API directly through LangChain's tools.

+## Agentic LLMs

+If you are an agent or an LLM, refer to the [llms.txt](llms.txt) file to get package context and learn how to work with this package.

 ## Installation

 ```bash